Skip to Content

 Declaring age-appropriate chores and the amount of responsibility that will work for every single kid is, well, kinda hard.

 I mean, YOU’RE not even sure what your kid is capable of doing, or what would be ‘appropriate’, or ‘developmentally right’ to ask them to do, right?
-What are some chores for kids by age anyways?
+What are some chores for kids by age anyway?

 That’s why you’re here.